HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

 In this script, we simulated synthetic breeding following the "population-wide bull" scheme.
-- A first generation of crossbred animals (G<sub>21</sub> ) were produced by mating local cows from the smallholder farms with exotic bulls.
+- a first generation of crossbred animals were produced by mating local cows from the smallholder farms with exotic bulls.
-- The 50 best bulls were selected and randomly assigned to the farms regardless of their initial farm and village origin
+- the 50 best bulls were selected and randomly assigned to the farms regardless of their initial farm and village origin
   - all candidate crossbred bulls from the simulated smallholder farms were pooled together.
   - this strategy implyed variable number of selected bulls per village (in contrast to